Bug #1334

 includes a utility for making software installers

-Updated by Dan Higgins about 16 years ago
+Updated by Dan Higgins almost 17 years ago

 Currently, the plan is to use the open source software Izpack and Launch4J for the next Kepler release. (also JarBundler for the Mac)